Flunavgt/hello-rails-back-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello World rails/react one app<a name="about-project"></a>
+# 📖 Hello World rails API <a name="about-project"></a>

-** Hello World webpack is an app created with react as front end and rails as backend in one app that will print a Random welcome message
+** Hello World API is an app created with rails as backend to be partnered with react front end, both apps will print a Random welcome message you may find the link for front end in the instructions on how to use this app.

 ## 🛠 Built With <a name="built-with"></a>